solo-io/gloo/docs/content/guides/dev/writing-upstream-plugins.md

 ---
-title: "Service Discovery Plugins for Gloo"
+title: "Service Discovery Plugins for Gloo Edge"

 weight: 5
 ---

 ## Intro

-Gloo uses the [v1.Upstream]({{% versioned_link_path fromRoot="/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/upstream.proto.sk" %}}) config object to define routable destinations for Gloo.
-These are converted inside Gloo
+Gloo Edge uses the [v1.Upstream]({{% versioned_link_path fromRoot="/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/upstream.proto.sk" %}}) config object to define routable destinations for Gloo Edge.
+These are converted inside Gloo Edge

-This tutorial will show how we can add an *Upstream Plugin* to Gloo to extend Gloo with service discovery data.
+This tutorial will show how we can add an *Upstream Plugin* to Gloo Edge to extend Gloo Edge with service discovery data.

 Rather than provide a trivial example, we'll use VM instances on Google Compute Engine as our Upstream.
 A single endpoint will represent a single VM instance, and an Upstream will group them by their VM Labels.

-Note that *any* backend store of service addresses can be plugged into Gloo in this way.
+Note that *any* backend store of service addresses can be plugged into Gloo Edge in this way.

-It will be the job of our plugin to connect to the external source of truth (in this case, the Google Compute Engine API) and convert it to configuration which Gloo can then supply to Envoy for routing.
+It will be the job of our plugin to connect to the external source of truth (in this case, the Google Compute Engine API) and convert it to configuration which Gloo Edge can then supply to Envoy for routing.

 To see the completed code for this tutorial:

 * [gce.proto](../gce.proto): API definitions for our plugin.
-* [plugins.proto](../plugins.proto): The Gloo Core API with our plugin API added to it.
+* [plugins.proto](../plugins.proto): The Gloo Edge Core API with our plugin API added to it.
 * [plugin.go](../plugin.go): The actual code for the plugin.
-* [registry.go](../registry.go): The Gloo Plugin Registry with our plugin added to it.
+* [registry.go](../registry.go): The Gloo Edge Plugin Registry with our plugin added to it.

 ## Environment Setup

-To set up a development environment for Gloo including installing prerequisites to generate code and build docker images, [see the dev setup guide]({{% versioned_link_path fromRoot="/guides/dev/setting-up-dev-environment" %}}).
+To set up a development environment for Gloo Edge including installing prerequisites to generate code and build docker images, [see the dev setup guide]({{% versioned_link_path fromRoot="/guides/dev/setting-up-dev-environment" %}}).
 Make sure you include the **Enabling Code Generation** section of that tutorial.

 ## Upstream Plugin

-For Gloo, an upstream represents a single service backed by one or more *endpoints* (where each endpoint is an IP or Hostname plus port) that accepts TCP or HTTP traffic.
-Upstreams can provide their endpoints to Gloo hard-coded inside their YAML spec, as with the `static` Upstream type.
-Alternatively, Upstreams can provide information to Gloo so that a corresponding Gloo plugin can perform Endpoint Discovery (EDS).
+For Gloo Edge, an upstream represents a single service backed by one or more *endpoints* (where each endpoint is an IP or Hostname plus port) that accepts TCP or HTTP traffic.
+Upstreams can provide their endpoints to Gloo Edge hard-coded inside their YAML spec, as with the `static` Upstream type.
+Alternatively, Upstreams can provide information to Gloo Edge so that a corresponding Gloo Edge plugin can perform Endpoint Discovery (EDS).

-This tutorial will cover an EDS-style plugin, where the user will provide a Google Compute Engine (GCE) Upstream to Gloo, and our plugin will retrieve each endpoint for that upstream.
+This tutorial will cover an EDS-style plugin, where the user will provide a Google Compute Engine (GCE) Upstream to Gloo Edge, and our plugin will retrieve each endpoint for that upstream.

 Let's begin.

-## Adding the new Upstream Type to Gloo's API
+## Adding the new Upstream Type to Gloo Edge's API

-The first step we'll take will be to add a new {{% protobuf name="gloo.solo.io.Upstream" display="UpstreamType" %}} to Gloo.
+The first step we'll take will be to add a new {{% protobuf name="gloo.solo.io.Upstream" display="UpstreamType" %}} to Gloo Edge.

-All of Gloo's APIs are defined as protobuf files (`.proto`).
-The list of Upstream Types live in the {{% protobuf name="gloo.solo.io.UpstreamSpec" %}} file, where Gloo's core API objects (Upstream, Virtual Service, Proxy, Gateway) are bound to plugin-specific configuration.
+All of Gloo Edge's APIs are defined as protobuf files (`.proto`).
+The list of Upstream Types live in the {{% protobuf name="gloo.solo.io.UpstreamSpec" %}} file, where Gloo Edge's core API objects (Upstream, Virtual Service, Proxy, Gateway) are bound to plugin-specific configuration.

 We'll write a simple `UpstreamSpec` proto for the new `gce` upstream type: